 Residents who are at least 12 years of age or who will turn 12 by Dec.
 31, may apply for or buy licenses and may hunt in any open season beginning Sept.
-1 provided they have successfully completed a hunter safety education course and possess a course certification card and present it at time of purchasing the license(s).
+1 provided they have successfully completed a hunter safety education course and possess a course certification card or possess a copy of a current or previous years hunting license issued to them by another state and present it at time of purchasing the license(s).
 A parent or guardian must accompany the youth when obtaining the license(s).